Rigidity and stability of spheres in the Helfrich model: Mathematical background

 for some $j$ sufficiently large.
 This is a contradiction. $\Box$ \end{proof} \begin{rmk} The hypothesis that the functional be unbounded from below only has to hold for one particular sequence. \end{rmk}

 In Section \ref{SECTlocal} we need the following elementary result from differential geometry.

-\begin{lem} Suppose $f:\Sigma\rightarrow\R^3$ is a smooth immersed surface containing the origin.
+\begin{lem} Suppose $f:\Sigma\rightarrow\R^3$ is a smooth embedded orientable surface containing the origin.
 Then there exists at least one point where the mean curvature of $f$ is strictly positive. \end{lem} \begin{proof} Consider the function $|f|^2$.
 Since $\Sigma$ is closed, $|f|^2$ achieves a global maximum on $\Sigma$.
 At this point the Hessian of $|f|^2$ is non-positive.
 We compute

 Tracing the above with $g$, at a maximum we have

 Since $\nu$ is an outward-pointing unit normal and the origin is contained in the interior of $f(\Sigma)$, at a global maximum of $|f|^2$ we have $\IP{f}{\nu} = c > 0$.
 Therefore we conclude from \eqref{LMmclemEQ1} that